 Comorbidities are common.
-Patients often also have major depressive disorder, dysthymia, obsessive-compulsive disorder, or an anxiety disorder (eg, panic disorder, particularly social phobia [social anxiety disorder]).
+Patients often also have major depressive disorder, persistent depressive disorder, obsessive-compulsive disorder, or an anxiety disorder (eg, panic disorder, particularly social phobia [social anxiety disorder]).
 They may also have another personality disorder (eg, dependent, borderline).
 Patients with social phobia and avoidant personality disorder have more severe symptoms and disability than those with either disorder alone.

 Patients with avoidant personality disorder avoid social interaction, including those at work, because they fear that they will be criticized or rejected or that people will disapprove of them, as in the following situations:

 These patients assume people will be critical and disapproving until rigorous tests proving the contrary are passed.
 Thus, before joining a group and forming a close relationship, patients with this disorder require repeated assurances of support and uncritical acceptance.

 Patients with avoidant personality disorder long for social interaction but fear placing their well-being in the hands of others.
 Because these patients limit their interactions with people, they tend to be relatively isolated and do not have a social network that could help them when they need it.

 These patients are very sensitive to anything slightly critical, disapproving, or mocking because they constantly think about being criticized or rejected by others.
 They are vigilant for any sign of a negative response to them.
 Their tense, anxious appearance may elicit mockery or teasing, thus seeming to confirm their self-doubts.